Benjamin Bell (volleyball)

 Benjamin Bell (born 24 February 1990) is an Australian former volleyball player.
 He was part of the Australia men's national volleyball team as a setter position.
 On club level, he formerly played for Linköping VC, RWE Volleys Bottrop, Ślepsk Suwałki, Boldklubben Marienlyst and the Queensland Pirates winning several titles.
 Bell was usually left out in national competition, having played in clubs mostly.

 Early life

 Born and raised in Brisbane, Bell started his volleyball career in Craigslea State High School as his first debut in 2003.
 He competed in the Queensland and National School Cup.
 In 2005, he was offered an AIS scholarship, resulting in Bell moving to Canberra in order to train full-time whilst completing high school.
 At the completion of high school, he moved back to his hometown of Brisbane and played two years of beach volleyball.
 He took part in the FIVB Volleyball Men's Junior World Championship in 2009.

-Adult life

 At some point, Benjamin Bell has attended the University of Queensland.